 Not religious and like to sing?
 Based in or near London?
 Free on Tuesday evenings?

 Then this is the choir for you.
-The British Humanist Choir was formed in 2009 and we have sung in the open, on stage, on TV, on radio and in the Underground.
+The London Humanist Choir (previously the British Humanist Choir) was formed in 2009 and we have sung in the open, on stage, on TV, on radio and in the Underground.

 We are a mixed-ability choir, and there are no auditions for new members.
 You don’t even have to be able to read music.
 But we do need your enthusiasm and commitment.
 We sing to celebrate the joy (and occasional pain) of living.
 We learn a lot from each other, and when we get it right, we make quite a nice noise.
 We certainly have fun trying.

 The choir was set up in May 2009 with a legacy dedicated to the composition of some humanist songs, and the creation of a choir to sing them.
 We have since performed in London and round the UK at humanist events, stand-up comedy gigs, private parties, our own concerts, and on the street.
-In due course, we hope to make recordings, and perform at weddings and funerals.
+We have even made some recordings and a video, and performed at weddings and funerals.

-We rehearse most Tuesdays between 7pm and 9pm in central London.
+We rehearse on Tuesdays between 7pm and 9pm in central London.
 See practice details for venue information.